|Link to this site|

 Located in the western reaches of the Chehalem Mountains, the summer days linger leading the wines to have a more generous fruit profile than a number of other Willamette Valley producers.
 The wines are richly colored and textured as well with a characteristic floral rose note.

 The winemaker is University of California at Davis educated Tom Fitzpatrick.
-Production is 100% estate from the Alloro Vineyard including Estate and Winery Block Pinot Noir.
+The 2,500 case production is 100% estate from the Alloro Vineyard including an Estate, Justina and Riservata Pinot Noir.

 Wines are available for sale on the website.
 Tours and tasting can be made by appointment.
 The winery is also open Thanksgiving and Memorial Day weekends.
 22075 SW Lebeau Road, Sherwood, OR.
 503-813-0063.

 13.4% alc., 250 cases, $34.
 Released November 2015.
 100% Alloro Vineyard.
 Dijon clones 76 and 96.
 Gently whole cluster pressed, barrel fermented with 100% malolactic fermentation and lees stirring.
 Aged 10 months in French oak barrels, 20% new. · Moderately light golden yellow color and clear in the glass.
 Reserved, but pleasing aromas of lemon creme, nectarine and croissant.
 Silky on the palate, with inviting flavors of lemon, pineapple, brioche, creme caramel and nutty oak.
 Nothing but good things to say about this harmonious offering.
 Score: 91.
 Reviewed July 9, 2016 ARTICLE »